2003 Las Vegas Desert Classic

 The 2003 Las Vegas Desert Classic was the second major Professional Darts Corporation Las Vegas Desert Classic darts tournament.
 It was held in the MGM Grand Casino and Hotel, Las Vegas, Nevada in early July.

 26 players competed in the tournament.
-Peter Manley defeated John Part 16–12 in legs in the final and won $22,000.
+Peter Manley defeated John Part 16–12 in legs in the final to win his only PDC major title and won $22,000.